Basclay Zapata

 Basclay Humberto Zapata Reyes (22 October 1946, in Chillán – 3 December 2017, in Santiago) was a Chilean military officer and agent of the secret police of Augusto Pinochet.

 Biography

 He entered the army in 1965 in a regiment in the area of Chillán, where he reached the degree of corporal.
-In 1974 Zapata was commissioned to the Dirección de Inteligencia Nacional, DINA, where he became part of the Halcón I Group, dedicated to the repression of the Movement of the Revolutionary Left (MIR).
+In 1974 Zapata was commissioned by the Dirección de Inteligencia Nacional, DINA, where he became part of the Halcón I Group, dedicated to the repression of the Movement of the Revolutionary Left (MIR).
 He was under the orders of Miguel Krassnoff and worked alongside Osvaldo Romo.
 He was nicknamed "El Troglo" reportedly because he used to rape detainees.

 During that time he married fellow agent María Teresa Osorio, alias "Marisol" and "María Soledad", who worked at Villa Grimaldi.
-In 1992 he was promoted to sergeant and was assigned to the DINE, also doing teaching work in the NCO School.
+In 1992 he was promoted to sergeant and was assigned to the DINE, also doing teaching work at the NCO School.